 Lauren Deakin Davies has established an enviable reputation as a producer and sound engineer.
 Starting out as a 17-year old at Cream Room Sound Production, the self-confessed “massive nerd” took a while to notice that being a girl was something different until “it dawned on me that I was the only female record producer I knew!”
 Moving on a few short years, Lauren has added sessioning as a guitar and bass player and touring and backing vocals to her resume, so maybe it was only a matter of time before she stepped forward with her own sound.

-Taking the stage name DIDI, a play on words from a popular abbreviation of her surname, Lauren is releasing her self-penned, self-produced, and self-released single, “Sorry”, today.
-DIDI is living proof that sisters can do it for themselves, and we were delighted to premiere her debut in The Revue – check it out here.
+Taking the stage name DIDI, a play on words from a popular abbreviation of her surname, Lauren self-released her self-penned, self-produced debut single, “Sorry”.

-Before you read on, DIDI is giving a FREE download of “Sorry” to Angry Baby readers.
-If you’re not already subscribed to Angry Baby, just pop the email address that you’d like it delivered to under the big red arrow to the right of this page and it will be on its way to you straight away, together with a bumper collection of music that has been shared by Angry Baby.
+Before you read on, DIDI is giving a FREE download of “Sorry”, to Angry Baby readers.
+If you’re not already subscribed to Angry Baby, just pop the email address that you’d like it delivered to here and it will be on its way to you straight away, together with a bumper collection of music that has been shared by Angry Baby.
 The music comes from outstanding artists that you may not have heard before.
 With a mix of rock, pop, folk…you name it…there’s bound to be something new that floats your musical boat, and all for free!
 What’s not to like about that?!

 Energetic with a neo-punk edge, “Sorry” steps into the art-pop niche opened by Playing House with undeniable echoes of Alanis Morissette.
 DIDI’s vocals span the emotional chasm from wistful to challenging and back again, supported by guitars that ebb and flow effortlessly, raising the whirlpool of DIDI’s mood before setting it down in a reflection of shared responsibility.